 At this point in the year, it’s hard to miss all of the news around the 2020 elections - and the final vote is still many months away.
 In particular, the election presents marketers with three key issues.

 For starters, the election is likely to drive up advertising costs across the board.
 Considering that some major social media outlets like Twitter have already largely banned political advertising, the remaining digital marketing channels that still allow it will become more competitive, with brands, candidates and political groups all spending millions of dollars to get their message across to people through these channels.

 It also presents brand suitability concerns.
 Do you want your messaging to appear alongside a political story?
-Considering the state of the election
+Considering the state

 Ramadan ushers in a period of joy and celebration emphasised by the spirit of giving.
 This month also marks one of the busiest shopping periods of the year, resulting in a phenomenon commonly referred to as Ramadan Rush.
 How can marketers make the most of the Ramadan Rush in the mobile-first economy of Indonesia?
 We surveyed 1800 Indonesians using Pulse, InMobi's research and analytics platform to understand their top concerns this Ramadan.
 You can download the full version of our report here

 In the world of streaming services, who is turning to ad supported video on demand (AVOD) services?
 To find out, we turned to the data.

 InMobi’s intelligence solutions build a holistic understanding of consumers across data sources ranging from

 InMobi Exchange, which reaches 1.6 billion users globally, to permissively-sourced deterministic first-party carrier data to stated feedback directly from the customers.
 In particular, we looked at the following video streaming services: